Without careful succession planning on how to transition ownership in your business, you could fall short of your personal and professional goals.

 “Maybe you’ve got a good business, but you’d like to take it from $20 million to $40 million [in value] before you sell it,” Dolan says.
 “We can advise or assist you with strategies to help grow your business.”

 How to decide what you want to happen to your business

 One of the most important questions facing every closely held business owner isn’t how to lead the business but how to leave it.

 “You want to make sure it goes into the right hands down the road,” Dolan says.

-Which hands are the “right hands” depends on your individual goals, according to Greg Andrews, managing director of BOAS.
+Which hands are the “right hands” depends on your individual goals.
+You may want to consider:

 - Finding a new owner with a similar philosophy who will preserve what you’ve built

 - Creating a business legacy as opposed to simply taking the highest offer